mrtrkmn/mrturkmencom.github.io/_posts/2020-07-09-setup-ingress-controller.md

 It can be observed that, in given k8s cluster overview, HAProxy is in front, it communicates with clients, afterwards transmitting request based on defined rule on HAProxy configuration.
 Each worker node has NGINX ingress controller, what exactly it means, whenever a request appear to cluster, worker nodes will agree between each other and response back to user without having any problem.
 Since NGINX ingress controller is capable of load balancing inside worker nodes as well.

-There is also Ingress Resource Rules part inside cluster, what it does is that all routing rules based on path forwarded given service, an example on this is given below.
+There is also Ingress Resource Rules part inside cluster, what it does, is that all routing rules based on path forwarded given service, an example on this is given below.

 ### Steps to create NGINX Ingress controller